fsgreco/vue3-laravel-api/README.md

 # Laravel Breeze - Vue 3 Edition 🏝️

-This repository is an implementing of the Laravel Breeze application / authentication starter kit frontend in **Vue.js v3** (*vite* powered + *pinia* + *vue-router*).
+This repository is an implementation of the Laravel Breeze application / authentication starter kit frontend in **Vue.js v3** (*vite* powered + *pinia* + *vue-router*).
 All of the authentication boilerplate is already written for you - thanks to Laravel Sanctum, it allows you to quickly begin pairing an amazing Vue 3 frontend app with a powerful Laravel backend.

 This repo has:
 - Persistent state logic using localStorage API automatically (this is done within `pinia` stores).